uias/Tabman/README.md

 *This will be applied to both existing bar buttons and any that are added to the bar afterwards.*

-##### Available Types
-- `TMLabelBarButton` - Button which contains a single text label.
-- `TMTabItemBarButton` - Button which mimics appearance of a `UITabBarItem`, containing a image and label vertically aligned.
-- `TMBarButton.None` - Display no visible bar buttons.

 **More: [**TMBarButton Docs**]()**

 #### TMBarIndicator